ton-community/ton-docs/docs/v3/contribute/localization-program/how-to-contribute.md

 ## Prerequisites

-The **TownSquare Labs Localization Program** is open to everyone!
+Localization contribution is open to everyone.
 Here are a few steps you need to take before you start contributing:

 1. Log in to your [Crowdin](https://crowdin.com) account or sign up.
 2. Select the language you want to contribute to.